 - Padding thickens or thins the widget’s borders

-- App info pulls up the widget’s corresponding menu in Android’s Settings screen.
+- App Info pulls up the widget’s corresponding menu in Android’s Settings menu.

 You can use these options to change your widgets to fit whatever designs you have for your home screen.